-By utilizing these methods, you can effectively identify whether a metal is ferrous or non-ferrous, which is crucial for sorting materials in metal recycling centers and determining their appropriate recycling processes.
+By utilizing these methods, you can effectively identify the difference between ferrous vs non-ferrous metals, which is crucial for sorting materials in metal recycling centers and determining their appropriate recycling processes.

 Here’s how you can typically distinguish between ferrous and non-ferrous metals: